When Your Pet is Hospitalized

-Before Your Appointment
+Before Your Pet’s Appointment

-- Arrive on time, but if you’re running late call us at 914-704-3400.
+- We know you’ll make every effort to arrive on time, but if you’re running late, please call us at (914) 704-3400.

 - We’re unable to store or take responsibility for personal belongings such as leashes, carriers, beds, etc., so please take these items with you when you leave.